Karmøy Municipality: Climate

 Karmøy has an oceanic climate (Cfb), also known as marine west coast climate, with rainy winters and warm or mild summers, and a long frost-free season for the latitude.
 The all-time high 31.2 C was recorded July 2019, and the all-time low -16.6 C was set in January 2010 (extremes since 2003).
 The wettest time of year is autumn and winter, while April–July is the driest season.
 Haugesund Airport is situated in Karmøy municipality and has been recording since 1975.

-Districts

-The municipality is divided into 79 circuits, grouped into 10 areas: